COVID POLICY FREQUENTLY ASKED QUESTIONS

 HEALTH AND WELLNESS

-Each morning, in the comfort and safety of home, every student and faculty member will take and report their temperature and fill out a few CDC-derived questions in an app we will be licensing which comes with Bluetooth thermometers for individual homes.
+Each morning, in the comfort and safety of home, every student and faculty member takes and records their temperature and answers a few CDC-derived questions with their Kinsa app and thermometer.
 If a person does not meet the minimum health requirements, they should stay home, consult a physician, and come back to campus only when our guidelines for returning have been met.

-We will offer Covid-19 testing for anyone with symptoms.
-We will also offer testing regularly for our faculty.
-We have arranged with an independent lab to provide testing via a minimally invasive, self-administered nasal swab, which our nurse will observe.
-Testing will be free for our faculty and supplied at cost to our students.
+Faculty are tested regularly.
+We have arranged with an independent lab to provide testing via a minimally invasive, self-administered nasal swab, which our nurse observes.

 Anyone with symptoms will be immediately isolated – with care and kindness – and moved from campus.
 We will then take part in contact tracing procedures under the direction of the Vermont Health Department.

 Everyone will be required to wear a cloth mask inside at all times, even when alone, except when eating or drinking.
 This cloth mask must be form-fitting; no bandanas will be allowed.
 When outdoors, everyone will be expected to wear a cloth mask when physical distancing cannot be maintained.
-We will let you know about special rules for sports.
 While we will have limited visitors, we will expect them to wear masks at all times.

 We are lowering the density of our campus life.
 LTS comes into this effort with a low student-to-faculty ratio, so we had a head start.
 We expect students and faculty to stay six feet from other people, where feasible, and not gather in groups.
-We have substantially modified spaces throughout a busy and noisy construction summer.
-We have purchased 200 new individual desks so students will not share tables anymore.
+We substantially modified spaces throughout a busy and noisy construction summer 2020 and purchased new individual desks so students will not share tables anymore.

 Practice social distancing as directed by public health officials.
 Engage in important practices that promote hygiene and help prevent the spread of COVID-19: